Agency vs. Corporate Recruiting: Which One Is Best to Work With?

 Knowledge of company

-When it comes to company knowledge, corporate recruiters have the leg up because they only need to focus on the nuances and hiring preferences of a single organization.
-As an employee of the company themself, they have a more direct understanding of the culture and how the company operates than someone on the outside looking in.
+Regarding company knowledge, corporate recruiters have the leg up because they only need to focus on a single organization’s nuances and hiring preferences.
+As employees of the company themselves, they have a more direct understanding of the culture and how the company operates than someone on the outside looking in.
 They also have the benefit of being able to leverage tools like an employee referral program to bring in qualified candidates from within.

 Knowledge of industry